-The 2014 summer terms run May 15-23, May 27 - June 24, and June 26 - July 25.
-GCRL’s three-term summer program enables students to earn up to 15 semester hours of credit.
-A student may enroll in only one course each term.
-Students should not take classes at other campuses while taking field courses at GCRL.
+There are two terms in 2017.
+The spring mini session runs January 3-13.
+The summer field program runs May 22-June 2 (Mini session), June 5-30 (Session I), and July 3-28 (Session II).
+A student may enroll in only one course each session.
+Students should not take classes at other campuses while taking field courses at the GCRL.

 Class Description and Schedule

 Check out GCRL's Summer Field Program on Facebook.

 Admissions questions?
 Send email to email@example.com or call 228.818.8852.

 - $40.00 non-refundable application processing fee for undergraduate students or $60.00 for graduate students

 - Official transcript (electronic transcripts preferred; send to firstname.lastname@example.org)